Education Programs in Your School

 Park ranger teams will offer a series of presentations to individual classrooms.
 Each program runs approximately 45 minutes or one class period.
 Schedule these teams for a day in your school to ensure all your students within a grade get this great opportunity to interact with park rangers on the history and importance of these two national park sites!
 In order to schedule rangers at your school, we need a minimum of 3 classes (a half day) or up to a maximum of 5 classes (a full day) to book the same program during one school day.
 Reservations must be made at least a week in advance, and will be filled on a first-come first-serve basis, based on staff availability.

 Email us or call (212) 363-3200 with questions.

-Fall 2014 availability will be posted here as soon as possible.
+2014-2015 school year availability will be posted here as soon as possible.

 Towards a New Home (4th Grade) - As immigrants prepared to leave their home countries for the United States, many encountered difficult decisions as to what to bring with them on their journey.
 They departed with heavy hearts and experienced great sacrifice as they left their homes for good and said good bye to family members who many would never see again.
 Developed as an early lesson in the immigration unit, Towards a New Home introduces students to the feelings of moving to a new place.

 Punching the Ticket (4th-5th Grade) - As immigrants finished processing at Ellis Island, many confronted the difficulties of communicating with others in a different language.
 Symphonies of Italian, Russian, and a host of other languages filled the air as they made their ways to their new homes.
 Punching the Ticket explores some of the communicative challenges and other difficulties immigrants faced as they settled in their new country.
 A highly-interactive curriculum-based program designed for the end of the unit, this activity helps make the immigrant experience come alive for the students in the classroom.